 Because the focus of this research is to investigate the effects of project complexity on NPD project performance, it is necessary to translate this general definition of project complexity to the specific class of NPD projects.

-Figure 1: Factors contributing to "Project Complexity": Project Management perspective (Williams 1999a).
+Figure I: Factors contributing to "Project Complexity": Project Management

 2. Project Complexity: The NPD perspective